Base engine classes

 Called during format().

-Format and return this dictation as a Unicode object.
+Format and return this dictation as a string.

 property words